elqsar/swift-ios-parse/README.md

 # swift-ios-parse-demo
-simple demo of parse and ios app integration
+Simple demo of parse and ios app integration

 How to: